 As a developer working across both C# and TypeScript, I often find myself wanting familiar patterns from one language in the other.
-One concept that many C# developers miss when moving to TypeScript is the ability to declare a type as nullable, similar to how you’d handle nullable types in C# like int?
+One concept that many C# developers miss when moving to TypeScript is the ability to declare a type as nullable, similar to how you’d handle nullable types in C# like int?.

 Thank me by sharing on Twitter 🙏

-syntax.
+In C#, marking a value type as nullable is straightforward with the ? syntax.
 When I started working more heavily in TypeScript, I wanted a similar way to handle nullability.
 Thankfully, there’s a clean and expressive way to do this, and I’ve shared this approach in a popular Stack Overflow answer to the question titled “How to declare a type as nullable in TypeScript?”.

-To bring this C#-like behavior into your TypeScript projects, you can define a Nullable<T>
+To bring this C#-like behavior into your TypeScript projects, you can define a Nullable<T> type like this:

 type Nullable<T> = T | null;